MChaudhry9/Real-Estate-App/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 The NYC Building Violations App is a dynamic web platform that allows users to explore and interact with building violations in the New York City area.
-Powered by data
-    from the <a href="https://data.cityofnewyork.us/Housing-Development/DOB-Complaints-Received/eabe-havv/about_data">NYC Open Data “DOB Complaints Received” dataset</a>, the app provides a real-time, map-based interface for discovering property issues, including violations and unresolved maintenance problems.
+Powered by data from the NYC Open Data “DOB Complaints Received” dataset, the app provides a real-time, map-based interface for discovering property issues, including violations and unresolved maintenance problems.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>